douglaslab/pScaf/README.md

 ## 2. Scaffold sequences

 The txt files contain the scaffold sequences used in our manuscript DNA origami designs.

-The files are named `pScaf-[insert length].[variant].txt`, where the insert length is the full length of the scaffold, and the variant is an integer.
-Here, all are the variant `1`, but future pScaf-derived scaffolds of the similar lengths can be named sequentially).
+The files are named `pScaf-[insert length].[variant].txt`, where the insert length is the full length of the scaffold, and the variant is some unique identifier.

+Here, all scaffolds are named variant `1`, and future pScaf-derived scaffolds of the similar length can be named sequentially.

 The common fixed region of the scaffolds is 393 bases long: